colossus9/python-webhook-handler/README.md

 # python-webhook-handler

 Handle a GitHub Enterprise Webhook payload with Flask.
 It retrieves the source GitHub Enterprise hostname and uses the credential in `/tmp/creds.json`.
+The idea is to use a single, simple webhook receiver for multiple instances of GitHub (Enterprise).

 Reference: https://ogma-dev.github.io/posts/simple-flask-webhook/